bryansumague/music-player-app/README.md

   cd music-player-app
 ```

-Install dependencies (Frontend) -- I use Tabler which only support older version of react
+Install dependencies (Frontend) -- I use Tabler Icon which only support older version of react

 ```bash
   cd frontend